 Types of Definitions

-A second type specifies the meaning of a word within a particular context.
+There is, however, a second type of definition, which specifies the meaning of a word within a particular context—be it a particular conversation, document, or book.
 Since these definitions only apply to their local context, I will call them local definitions.

 Local definitions have several uses.
 They can reduce repetition.
 For example, a legal contract may repeat the phrase “a natural person, partnership, corporation, estate, trust, or any legal entity” many times.
 By defining person to mean “a natural person, partnership, corporation, estate, trust, or any legal entity,” the contract is shortened.
 Unlike a standard definition, the contract’s definition makes no claim about how person is usually used.
 It only tells the reader to equate person with this phrase while reading the contract.